 Since the dorms don’t serve dinner on Sunday evenings we have a time together for food and fellowship before the week starts.
 The meal is provided by local churches and we have a $3 donation that goes to a local non-profit like Lafayette Transitional Housing.

 Typically, we try to have events specifically to reach out to students who would not normally come.
 Some of those events have been things like:

 – Free Sno-Cones, welcoming new students during Freshmen orientation on campus

-– Death By Chocolate, an event held at our ministry facility at the end of Freshmen orientation
+– S’mores for Everyone, an event held at our ministry facility at the end of Freshmen orientation

 – Boiler Reach, Free Pancakes homecoming weekend and sharing the good news of Jesus Christ with those who stop to get pancakes